1. Protein

 Decent people don't want to participate in cruelty.
 To make them do so, the cruelty must be mostly hidden, or they must be convinced that it is necessary.
 Meat and dairy industry propaganda reaches far more people than unbiased nutritional advice.
 The industry has long used its financial and political sway to ensure a dominant voice on government nutritional panels and has been repeatedly successful in watering down attempts to make national eating guidelines healthier.
 They maintain this propaganda war because nutritional science often contradicts perceived national and regional financial self-interest.
 Not only do we not need to eat animals, but some of the most highly profitable forms of animal products that governments help promote are actively unhealthy.
 The International Agency for Research on Cancer, a part of the World Health Organisation, has listed processed meats like bacon as a known cancer risk, and red meat generally as a probable cancer risk.

 National eating guidelines have been very slow to recognise plant-based sources of protein, such as lentils, one of the first crops ever domesticated, or tofu, which has been part of the Asian diet for at least two thousand years.
-This long-overdue change in guidelines has happened because they are increasingly being asked to respond to science and human health rather than to economic interests.
+This long-overdue change in guidelines is starting to happen because authorities are increasingly being asked to respond to science and human health rather than to economic interests.
 That this change has correlated with fewer purely patriarchal governments and more women in positions of power generally is unlikely to be purely coincidental.
 We can not take this improvement for humans and animals for granted, however, as it is under constant assault from the entrenched interests of the animal product industry.

 Science and plant-based diets

 The modern scientific understanding of dietitians about plant-based diets has been slow to filter outwards, even in the wider medical community.
-I've had an elite cardiologist ask me where I get my protein from, and I know many people who have heard such poorly informed things from doctors and medical specialists.
-Unfortunately, most medical professionals don't get anything beyond elementary nutritional training and are as susceptible to the unquestioned and outdated ideas cluttering up our culture as everyone else.
-One study found that doctors in the US and UK got about 11 hours of nutritional training during their long degrees.
-If we look at the opinions of professionals who have completed an in-depth study of nutrition in their degrees, dietitians, we usually see a very different story.
+I've had an elite cardiologist ask me where I get my protein from, and I know many people who have heard similarly poorly informed things from doctors and medical specialists.
+Unfortunately, most medical professionals only receive elementary nutritional training and are as susceptible to the unquestioned and outdated ideas cluttering up our culture as everyone else.
+One study found that doctors in the US and UK received about 11 hours of nutritional training during their five to eight year degrees.
+If we look at the opinions about plant-based diets from professionals who have completed an in-depth study of nutrition in their degrees, dietitians, we usually see a very different story.
 The public stances of peak nutritional bodies around the world generally state similar things to the following position of the Academy of Nutrition and Dietetics:

 For vegans, there is an important point here we shouldn't ignore.
-Vegans need to take note of the words “appropriately planned” from the Academy of Nutrition and Dietetics quote above.
-The idea that vegan diets are always good is almost as ill-informed as the idea that they are always bad.
+Vegans need to take note of the words “appropriately planned” in the Academy of Nutrition and Dietetics quote above.
+The idea that vegan diets are innately healthy is almost as ill-informed as the idea that they are innately unhealthy.
 Vegan diets aren’t a magic bullet.
 Like all diets, they can be unhealthy if they contain too much sugar, oil, fat and fried food, and don't contain enough fruits, vegetables, pulses and whole grains.
-Perhaps the easiest test of the healthiness of a vegan diet is how often they include whole beans and lentils.
-A vegan diet is different to the one people in our modern world grew up with, so there might be some learning and adjustment needed, particularly if people grew up in a family following a meat-centric, highly processed foods diet and haven't experienced how to cook any other way.
-A healthy vegan doesn’t just remove animal products from their diet; they add new things to them.
+Perhaps the easiest test of the healthiness of a vegan diet is how regularly they include whole beans and lentils.
+A vegan diet is different to the diet most people in our modern world grew up with, so there might be some learning and adjustment needed.
+This is particularly true for people who grew up in a family that followed a meat-centric diet or one high in highly processed foods.
+They may need to learn how to cook in a healthier way, or perhaps even learn to cook period.
+A healthy vegan diet isn't one in which animal products are simply removed, but one in which they are replaced with plant-derived alternatives.
 There is a whole world of ingredients vegans and non-vegans should be more familiar with, particularly the incredible variety of beans and legumes that have been staples of human cultures for so long.

-Vegans who eat a whole foods, plant-based diet don’t need to worry much about things people who eat too much meat and processed foods struggle with, such as fibre, antioxidants, healthy fats, vitamin C and the other goodies fruits, vegetables and plant protein sources are loaded with.
-Instead, people on plant-based diets should keep an eye on having adequate sources of things like calcium, D vitamins and omega-3s, and of course, B12 which we need to supplement.
+Vegans who eat a whole foods, plant-based diet don’t need to worry much about things people who eat too much meat and processed foods struggle with, such as fibre, antioxidants, healthy fats, vitamin C and the other goodies that fruits, vegetables and plant protein sources are loaded with.
+Instead, people on plant-based diets should keep an eye on having adequate sources of things like calcium, vitamin D, and omega-3s, and of course, B12, which they should supplement.

-Healthy food is a gift we can give ourselves and others, that will help maintain physical and mental health, and that will reverberate positively out into the world.
+Healthy food is a gift we can give ourselves and others that will help maintain physical and mental health.
+It will also reverberate positively out into the world.
 As a quote attributed to Hippocrates says, "Let thy food be thy medicine".
 Let us follow this advice while also ensuring our food is kinder to animals and the environment.